 - Take advantage of nap time and have little dates.
 We like to throw picnics in the middle of our living room floor.
 Even if you’re too sleep deprived in the very beginning to do anything enjoyable, make some time to snuggle together for your own nap while baby is napping.
 The oxytocin rush from a short cuddle session might be all the date night you need!

 - Never underestimate the power of compliments!
 Give your husband plenty of kudos for all that he is doing to help you in your recovery and in taking care of the new little one.
-Plus, positive reinforcement goes a long way in making sure he continues these efforts!

 - Ask for help!
 It might sound counter-intuitive, but feeling needed is exactly what your husband needs right now when your time is mostly taken up by a new baby.
 Ask him to intervene with unexpected guests, to help figure out something for dinner, to get involved with your nursing relationship with your little one…there are so many ways to include hubby in this new adventure!